smallsmallflypigtang/Hyperspectral-Image-Classification-Based-on-3D-Octave-Convolution-with-Spatial-Spectral-Attention/README.md

     pycharm
 ## dataset
     We conduct the experiments on the University of Pavia data set.
-To train and test our model, you should download the data set and modify each image's path according to your needs.
+To train and test our model, you should download the data set and modify image's path according to your needs.
 ## data process
 ## model
 ## train